tangshuang/jqvm/README.md

 const view = $('#app').vm(initState)
 ```

-JQVM will treat html in #app as template, so, it is recommended to use `template` tag to define template.
+JQVM will treat html string in #app as template, so, it is recommended to use `template` tag to define template.

 The return value is a `view` object which has methods: